tx-lin/vmSafeguard/README.md

 # Permit to delete all backup* folders > 30 Days
 ```

-<i> If you want to add some VMs in to the  "pool backup" check the following screenshot </i>
+<i> If you want to add some VMs in to the  "pool backup" check the following screenshot.
+10 12 9 represent 3 VMID of 3 different VMs </i>

 <img src="https://i.imgur.com/ZJt87Vu.jpg">